Big Data and Securities Markets

 Who Benefits from Robo-advising?
 Evidence from Machine Learning

-Discussant: Tarun Ramadorai, Imperial College London
+Discussant: Tarun Ramadorai, London School of Economics

 11:45 am